Indulux Technologies - Induction Lighting Innovators - Library

 Our Internal and External Induction Lamp Illustrations are popular and used by many people (and even plagiarized by a few).
 Unfortunately, some have taken the illustrations from PDF files or other sources where the quality is degraded.
 We are now making these illustrations available, in high resolution JPG versions, for use on your web site, and in your presentations and publications - subject to the terms of the license below.

-LICENSE: The illustrations are copyright © 2011 by L. Michael Roberts.
+LICENSE: The illustrations are copyright © 2008~2017 by InduLux Technologies.
 You are hereby granted a license to use these illustrations on web sites, in presentations and in publications PROVIDED that you do NOT alter/edit the images in any way (except for re-sizing them), and you do NOT change the file names.
 Enjoy!

 Internal Inductor Type Lamp Dwg External Inductor Type Lamp Dwg